tmielke/fuse-demos/Camel/Camel-WMQ-AMQ-XA-TX-JBossFuse6.0/README.md

 ### Important things to notice about XA transactions:
+1) Some extra configuration is needed to run this demo successfully on versions up to SMX 4.4.1-fuse-03-06.
+This is due to ESB-1683, ESB-1711 and ESB-1722.
+   See steps below for details.
+Its recommended to run this demo on JBoss Fuse 6.0

 2) There are two separate camel-jms component configurations used in this demo.
    One component uses the embedded ActiveMQ broker listening on localhost:616161, the other connects to an external WebSphere MQSeries